paulgaumer/tokyo_tech_jobs/source/jobs/2018-11-22-front-end-developer-freelance.html.markdown

 ---
 ComKeys, a communication group specialized in international advertising campaigns deployment, are currently looking for a freelance developer to work from Japan on their SaaS service: [Dr.Banner](http://drbanner.com/)

 Dr.Banner is an all-in-one platform allowing brands to seamlessly plan, launch and optimize hyper-targeted online advertising campaigns.
 Each campaign requires the development of one or several dedicated landing pages.
-The development of these pages will be the mission the freelancer.
+The development of these pages will be the mission of the freelancer.

 Japanese fluency (native preferred) and English &/or French fluency are a must have.